devdattakulkarni/gdrive-bookmarks-saver/README.md

 3) You will see two buttons - "Authorize" and "Upload bookmarks"

 4) Click "Authorize".
-You will be directed to a login screen where you provide your Google SSO to grant access to the app make read/write calls to Google Drive
+You will be directed to a login screen where you provide your Google SSO to grant access to the extension to make read/write calls to your Google Drive account (The extension uses OAuth2).

 5) Open drive.google.com